-Put crudely: creatives care about feelings; analyzers care about facts.
-When a creative hears the word “sun” she might remember a Van Gogh painting with a bright yellow sun then smile as she remembers the relaxing warmth of the sun on her skin when she went to the beach.
-An “analyzer” might wonder about the distance to the sun how long it takes light from the sun to reach the earth.
+When a creative hears the word “sun” she might summon up the image of a Van Gogh painting with a bright yellow sunflower, then smile as she remembers the relaxing warmth of the sun on her skin when she went to the beach.
+An analyzer might wonder about the distance to the sun and how long it takes light from the sun to reach the earth.

 Creatives are poor planners because the idea of listing and sequencing mundane tasks and then calculating how much time to budget for them sounds too boring and tedious.
 Not only that, following a fixed sequence of tasks feels unnatural and constricting; creatives like to be spontaneous, navigating according to how they feel in the moment.
 On the other hand, many punctual people dislike uncertainty and feel an empowering and reassuring sense of control when they plan.

 Another impediment to effective planning is that creatives tend to think about situations by imagining them.
 Analyzers can quickly think, “I need to walk to the train, wait for the train, take the train, then walk to work.”
 For creatives, imagining the whole process of transit door to door would take much more time and mental effort.
 So they only think of the most obvious preparation and transit steps and, as a result, underestimate how much time they will need.